McShelby/hugo-theme-relearn/exampleSite/content/configuration/branding/colors/_index.en.md

 +++
-description = "Learn how to customize your site's colors, fonts, favicon, and logo" options = ["themeVariant"] title = "Branding" weight = 1
+description = "Learn how to customize your site's colors" options = ["themeVariant"] title = "Colors" weight = 2
 +++

 The Relearn theme offers color variants to change your site's appearance.
 Each color variant contains of a CSS file and optional settings in your `hugo.toml`.

 You can use the pre-made variants, [customize them](#modifying-variants), or create your own.
-The [interactive variant generator](configuration/appearance/generator) can help you with this.
+The [interactive variant generator](configuration/branding/generator) can help you with this.

 Once set up in `hugo.toml`, you can switch variants using the selector at the bottom of the menu.